micalexander/obi-bash/README.md

 Obi is a project management tool that simplifies WordPress development.

-THIS VERSION HAS BEEN DEPRECATED SEE [HERE](https://github.com/micalexander/obi) FOR THE UPDATED VERSION
+## THIS VERSION HAS BEEN DEPRECATED

+See [HERE](https://github.com/micalexander/obi) for the updated version

 ## Installation: